Cy-Hub/Cy/README.md

 Cy
 ==

-Cy is an effort to re-imagine the craft of programming from the ground up, with inspiration from Bret Victor's "learnable programming", and with an eye toward frictionless collaboration.
+Cy is an effort to re-imagine the craft of programming from the ground up, with inspiration from Bret Victor's [Learnable Programming](http://worrydream.com/LearnableProgramming/), and with an eye toward frictionless collaboration.
 Cy is a language and platform designed for "code mining" -- a planet-wide collaborative search through the space of useful software components.

 Linguistically, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Cy is a "low Haskell" world where the functions are pure, the statements have effects, and the monads live in "for" statements.

-Operationally, Cy compiles to JavaScript, the winner in the write-once-run-everywhere war.
+Cy's design focuses on four of the most important new programming problems during its intended prime of life: the 2020s.
+These are

+* ubiquitous computing,
+* gestural interfaces,
+* augmented reality,
+* massive parallelism.

+These are the problems of writing code that lives in the world instead of behind a keyboard and monitor.
+We desperately need better programming paradigms and tools for this because right now only a tiny number of expert programmers with special skills can do it.
+Our lives were transformed when web technologies enabled millions of people to write useful code behind a keyboard and monitor.
+Now we have to enable a similarly immense pool of human talent to write code that lives in the world.

+Cy compiles to [LLVM](http://llvm.org) bitcode, and from there to native code.
+Code that lives in the world must run on many different hardware devices, from ARM to FPGAs.
+LLVM is the most promising platform for doing that.

+Cy's first mission is to be an easily learned and ultra-high-productivity development environment for iOS.
+This is just a tiny step toward Cy's full goals, but it is a useful step, and provides a comparatively straightforward way to get experience with an LLVM environment and with asynchronous interactions.

 Cy was created by Dean Thompson.